italosilva01-zz/site-imdex/README.md

 # IMDEX

-Site criado para a empresa junior IMDEX (não definitivo)
+Site created for a junior IMDEX company.Only HTML 5, CSS3 and Javascript were used

 ## imagens